IdentityServer/IdentityServer4/docs/topics/resources.rst

             // customer API specific scopes
-            new ApiScope(name: "customer.read",    displayName: "Reads you customers information."), new ApiScope(name: "customer.contact", displayName: "Allows contacting one of your customers.")
+            new ApiScope(name: "customer.read",    displayName: "Reads you customers information."), new ApiScope(name: "customer.contact", displayName: "Allows contacting one of your customers."),

             // shared scope
             new ApiScope(name: "manage", displayName: "Provides administrative access to invoice and customer data.")